Serena Williams practices on Centre Court; 1st foe No. 113

 The scene played out a few hours after the draw determined that Williams will begin her Wimbledon comeback by facing Harmony Tan, a 24-year-old from France who is ranked 113th and owns a 2-6 career record in Grand Slam matches.

-Because of her lack of activity over the past 12 months, Williams — who has been No. 1 in the rankings for a total of 319 weeks — is outside the WTA’s top 1,200 and could have ended up anywhere in the field and against any opponent in the first round.
-She only returned to the tour this week by playing two doubles matches at a tuneup event in England.
+Because of her lack of activity over the past 12 months, Williams — who has been No. 1 in the rankings for a total of 319 weeks — is outside the WTA’s top 1,200 and could have ended up anywhere in the field.
+She only returned to the tour this week by playing two doubles matches at a tune-up event in England.

 While the 40-year-old American’s track record would merit a seeding, the All England Club adheres strictly to the rankings for seeds.